vfarcic/devops26/manuscript/99-progressive-delivery.md

 When installing Istio a new ingress gateway servie is created that can send all the incoming traffic to services based on Istio rules or `VirtualServices`.
 This achieves a similar functionality than that of the ingress controller, but using Istio configuration instead of ingresses, that allows us to create more advanced rules for incoming traffic.

 We can find the external ip address of the ingress gateway service and configure a wildcard DNS for it, so we can use multiple hostnames for different services.
-Note the ip from the output of `jx create addon istio` or find it with
+Note the ip from the output of `jx create addon istio` or find it with this command, we will refer to it as `ISTIO_IP`.

 ```bash
 kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'